 Probably my favorite tool that I have added to my swim equipment this year are these genius, and yet super low-tech foot nets created by California-based AquaVolo.

 DragSox are exactly as they sound—socks designed to create a sizable amount of drag on your feet.

 And why would you want to do that?

 For a few different reasons my chlorinated homeslice:

 - Develop power in your legs.
 Kicking is massively important in swimming—for balance in the water, for propulsion, and for your starts and walls.
 In a short course race underwater kicking can take up to 60% of the race.

 - It’s highly swim specific.
-Unlike doing an endless number of squats, leg extensions and lunges outside of the pool, strapping on a pair of DragSox is as swim-specific as it gets, especially given that they don’t inhibit range-of-motion like some fins or shoes do.
+Unlike doing an endless number of squats, leg extensions and lunges outside of the pool, strapping on a pair of DragSox is as swim-specific as it gets in terms of swimming equipment, especially given that they don’t inhibit range-of-motion like some fins or shoes do.
 Think of it as resistance training for your kick.